Australian Senior Golfer

 WE’VE long heard rumours about Santa’s fabled North Pole Invitational Golf Tournament but we’ve never seen any actual footage before.

-Posted in Featured, Humour, Still Swinging - Editor's Blog0 Comments
+Posted in Humour, Still Swinging - Editor's Blog0 Comments

 22 December 2016